Defender API: Features, Functionality, and Usage

 Retrieve open incidents [Available for Insights]

-Get a paginated list of open incidents for the company.
-The items are listed by the most recent.
+Retrieves a paginated list of open incidents for the company, ordered by most recent first.

 Query Params